mlflow/mlflow/docs/source/models.rst

 The flavor name needs to be provided for every custom flavor and should reflect the name of the library to be supported.
 It is saved as part of the flavor-specific attributes to the ``MLmodel`` configuration file.
 This example also defines some ``sktime`` specific variables.
-For illustration purposes only a subset of the available predict methods to be exposed via the ``_SktimeModelWrapper`` class is included when loading the model in its ``python_function`` flavor (additional methods could be added in a similar fashion).
+For illustration purposes, only a subset of the available predict methods to be exposed via the ``_SktimeModelWrapper`` class is included when loading the model in its ``python_function`` flavor (additional methods could be added in a similar fashion).
 Additionaly, the model serialization formats, namely ``pickle`` (default) and ``cloudpickle``, are defined.
 Note that both serialization